-This Work Plan for a remedial Investigation (RI) and interim remedial measure (IRM) provides specific details on the proposed site investigation and remedy to be undertaken at the site.
-The remedial investigation is to address areas of the property not targeted in previous investigations and to assess the presence of any contamination related to past practices in the area.
-The IRM will consist of, at a minimum, the removal of contaminated soil associated with past disposal activities and use of the property.
+This Work Plan provides details on the proposed supplemental site investigation and interim remedial action to be undertaken at the 73-79 W. Huron site under the Brownfields Cleanup Program.
+The site investigation is to address areas of the property not targeted in previous investigations and to assess the presence of any contamination not previously identified.
+The remedy will consist of, at a minimum, the removal of contaminated soil associated with past activities at the property.
+Following the remedial action, Hurondel I, Inc. proposes to redevelop 73-79 West Huron with its six-story building for mixed commercial/residential use.